powerd6/spec/spec/flows/schema/create.md

 # Creating a schema

-When creating a schema define it with the appropriate language.
+When creating a schema define it with the appropriate fields.

+Schemas have two components: validation, and rendering logic.

+Schema validation is defined with [JSON schema](https://json-schema.org/) formats.

+Schema rendering logic are defined with [tera templates](https://github.com/Keats/tera).

+While rendering logic is not required, rendering is not possible without it.

-Schemas don't need to have rendering logic, but it is appreciated.
-Its possible to keep rendering logic as a separate module, but that complicates things.
+Its possible to keep rendering logic as a separate module, but that may complicate things for users wanting to use your schema.

-Use a fuzzing tools to check how the rendered output looks like with sample data.